-Kate McKinnon’s Best Impressions Ever
+Birthday Girl Kate McKinnon's Best Impressions Ever

 Hillary Clinton

-Tuning in to see McKinnon as Democratic nominee Clinton was a bright spot in the 2016 presidential election.
+Tuning in to see McKinnon as Clinton was a bright spot in the 2016 presidential election.
 The actress came face-to-face with the woman herself in one of the most memorable Clinton sketches, in which the politician plays a wise bartender named Val.
 “I need to blow off some steam.
 I’ve hard couple of 22 years,” the (fake) Clinton jokes in the skit.

 DeGeneres got to confront McKinnon about her SNL impression on her talk show.
 “It’s weird to have somebody do impressions of you because when you hear it you’re like, ‘Well, that’s such an exaggeration.
-I mean it’s funny, but it doesn’t sound like me at all,'” DeGeneres said in her monologue.
+I mean it’s funny, but it doesn’t sound like me at all,' ” DeGeneres said in her monologue.
 But it wasn’t long before McKinnon showed up in character to prove just how accurate her take on the host truly is.

 Ruth Bader Ginsburg

-McKinnon adds a healthy serving of spice to the Supreme Court Justice when she puts on the black robes, doing an incredible job of emulating Ginsburg’s unique voice and delivering sick “Gins-burns.”
+McKinnon always added a healthy serving of spice to the late Supreme Court Justice when she put on the black robes, doing an incredible job of emulating Ginsburg’s unique voice and delivering sick “Gins-burns.”

 Theresa Caputo